 Who can apply?

 A youth organization, school, club or other organised group or entity will need to be the named applicant for a grant.
-We welcome ideas from informal groups of young people or individuals working with young people; however, the financial responsibility and reporting obligation must remain within an organised group or entity.* If you are an informal group with no capacity to link in with an organisation to act on your behalf, get in touch with us at firstname.lastname@example.org.
+We welcome ideas from informal groups of young people or individuals working with young people; however, the financial responsibility and reporting obligation must remain within an organised, non-profit group or entity.* If you are an informal group with no capacity to link in with an organisation to act on your behalf, get in touch with us at firstname.lastname@example.org.

 How much funding is available?